 The majority of your time will be spent on developing the content of your bid.
 This section will tie-in with many other stages depending on the complexity of the tender.
 You will likely have many crossovers where other teams need to contribute, or responses are reliant on other work being completed first.
 This is why it is important to plan out the bid as a whole, identifying what is needed for each answer, before starting to write the full text.

 It is vital you plan when important meetings and catch-ups with specific teams or individuals will be needed.
 Meetings can help you set expectations, ensure nothing is missed or behind schedule, as well as being a tool to boost morale and working relationships.

 Some meetings you could arrange are:

 Always set time aside before the submission deadline.
-This time gives you breathing space should there have been delays, time to effectively proof your proposals, and even allow you to familiarise yourself with the submission portal – each portal can vary significantly in their level of complexity.
+This time allows you to reprioritise should there be delays, properly proof your work without unnecessary stress, and familiarise yourself with the submission portal – please be aware each portal can vary significantly in its level of complexity!

-Planning your first bid can be daunting, so our top tip for making it less intimidating would be to do a couple of practice plans first.
+Planning your first bid can be daunting, and our top tip for making it less intimidating – do a couple of practice plans first.

 Look at historical or current tenders, get familiar with everything you would need to include, plan how you would respond, and develop some stock responses or information for future reference.
 If you have colleagues you can talk to, it might be worth working with them to capture their thoughts and get an idea of how other teams can contribute.
 If you do not have this kind of support available, we would be happy to help and can offer you a range of Training or Consultancy services.